 - if there is no SNPN with validity information which is met and there is no GIN with validity information which is met, and the UE is not registered to the subscribed SNPN

-Otherwise, the UE does not trigger periodic reselection and attempt registration on a higher priority SNPN
+Otherwise, the UE does not trigger periodic reselection and does not attempt registration on a higher priority SNPN

 NOTE 2: Details of network selection (e.g. validity information handling, periodicity determination) specified in TS 23.122 [17].

+If a validity condition in Credentials Holder controlled prioritized lists of preferred SNPNs/GINs for accessing Localized Services changes from from met to not met (and vice versa), the UE shall attempt selection and registration on an SNPN based on the above bullets (a) to (d).

 If the UE does not support to access an SNPN providing access for Localized Services or the end user does not enable to access the Localized Services, for automatic network selection the UE shall select and attempts registration on available and allowable SNPNs in the following order:

 - the SNPN without validity information the UE was last registered with (if available) or the equivalent SNPN (if available);